 About Me

 Hi!
-I am Ansong Ni (倪安松), a final-year Ph.D. student in the Computer Science Department at Yale University working with Prof. Arman Cohan, and (the late) Prof. Dragomir Radev.
+I am Ansong Ni (倪安松), a final-year Ph.D. student in the Computer Science Department at Yale University, and my advisors are Prof. Arman Cohan, and (the late) Prof. Dragomir Radev.
 Prior to Yale, I obtained my M.S. in CS degree from School of Computer Science at Carnegie Mellon University and B.Eng. from Nanjing University in China.

 I worked as a research intern at Google DeepMind (Summer 2023), Meta AI (Summer 2022), MSR Redmond (Summer 2021), AI2 (Summer 2020), MSR Asia (Summer, Fall 2017).